linode/apl-docs/docs/for-ops/console/usermgnt.md

 ## Assinging Users to Teams

-1. Select the `Team` view in the top bar and the Team that you like to administer.
+1. Select the `Team` view in the top bar and the Team that you would like to administer.

 2. Search for the user you would like to make a member.